Guru901/Wynd/docs/tutorial/index.md

 ## Step 7: Adding HTTP Integration (Optional)

-If you want to serve both HTTP requests and WebSocket connections, you can use the `with-ripress` feature to integrate with ripress HTTP server:
+If you want to serve both HTTP requests and WebSocket connections, enable the `with-ripress` feature to integrate with ripress HTTP server:

 ```bash
 cargo add wynd --features with-ripress